NOOBOTICS/10x_con_nav/README.md

 4. Extending to a Real Robot

 To deploy this on real hardware:
-1)Subscribe to physical robot odometry.
+1. Subscribe to physical robot odometry.
-2)Generate smooth path using trajectory classes.
+2. Generate smooth path using trajectory classes.
-3)Use current pose + goal pose to compute appropriate cmd_vel.
+3. Use current pose + goal pose to compute appropriate cmd_vel.